Make Your WordPress Website Load Faster

-In today’s mobile market, speed is a very important factor because slow loading websites can have a negative impact on things like customer experience, sales, and even search engine rankings.
-The steps you might take to fix how fast your webpage is delivered in a browser window is also called Speed Optimization.
+In today’s mobile market, speed is a crucial factor, as slow-loading websites can hurt key aspects such as customer experience, sales, and even search engine rankings.
+The steps you might take to improve the speed at which your webpage opens in a browser window are also called Speed Optimization.

 Why You Should Consider Website Speed Optimization

 Times have changed.
-Back in the late ’80s when the internet was a fairly new concept, I remember people just being excited to see their business online and saw the web as an opportunity to reach people in a new way.
+Back in the late ’80s, when the internet was a relatively new concept, I remember people being excited to see their business online and seeing the web as an opportunity to reach people in a new way.
 Not anymore.
-Nowadays, a business having a web page is almost expected by the general consumer population, and with the increase in competition online, every second counts.
+Nowadays, consumers expect a company to have a website.
+With the increase in online competition, every second counts.

 According to a 2018 study by Google, over 50% of cell phone users immediately turn away from a website that takes 3 seconds or longer to load.
-This data confirms that a fast loading website creates a better user experience for your visitors.
-The last thing you want is a potential customer finding your slow loading website on Google, becoming frustrated, and moving on to the next result – your competitor’s site!
+This data confirms that a fast-loading website creates a better user experience for your visitors.
+The last thing you want is a potential customer finding your slow-loading website on Google, becoming frustrated, and moving on to the following result – your competitor’s site!

-Additionally, site speed has become an important factor in how search engines (like Google and Bing) rank your website in their search results.
-Actually, the slower it takes to load your website the more likely it is to be pushed further down the results list by the search engine programs, ultimately leading to fewer people finding your business and impacting your sales opportunity.
+Additionally, site speed has become an essential factor in how search engines (like Google and Bing) rank your website in their search results.
+The slower your website loads, the more likely it is to be pushed further down the search engine results list, ultimately leading to fewer people finding your business and impacting your sales opportunities.

-With web technology, there can be many operations working in the background both of your web files and your server space that can cause a web page to open slowly.
+With web technology, multiple operations can be running in the background, both on your web files and your server space, which can cause a web page to load slowly.
 Some of the more common things I have encountered include:

-• Images and video files stored on the web page that is too large to load quickly.
+• Images and video files stored on the web page that are too large to load quickly.

 • Poor programming within pages, themes, or plugins.